yashmonde24/Supply-Chain-Shipment-Pricing-And-Delivery-Risk-Analysis/README.md

   flat (~$22-23) regardless of order size.
 Worth flagging to procurement: if pricing is meant to scale with volume, it currently doesn't.

-- Late deliveries aren't evenly spread — they concentrate in specific country/mode/vendor combinations (e.g. Guyana via Air with certain vendors), not a general reliability problem.
+- **Late deliveries aren't evenly spread** — they concentrate in specific country/mode/vendor combinations (e.g. Guyana via Air with certain vendors), not a general reliability problem.
 That's a targeted fix, not a systemic one.

+**Recommendations**
+- Fix late deliveries where they actually happen.
+Delays cluster in specific country/mode/vendor combos, not everywhere — start with the late-shipment root cause    list, not a company-wide policy change.
+- Default to Ocean/Truck for non-urgent orders.
+Air Charter costs ~2x more per kg.
+Reserve it for genuinely time-sensitive shipments.
+- Weigh cost against reliability, not just cost.
+Ocean and Truck are cheapest but also slowest/least reliable — build that trade-off into shipping decisions,        don't optimize for price alone.
+- Review Zimbabwe and Cote d'Ivoire specifically.
+Lowest on-time rates in the dataset — check if it's a customs issue or a vendor/mode problem before assuming       it's unfixable.
+- Use on-time rate as leverage in vendor contracts.
+Spend is evenly split across top vendors, but reliability isn't — a cheaper vendor with worse on-time            performance isn't actually cheaper.
+- Check if bulk pricing agreements are real or just on paper.
+No price difference between small and large orders (correlation ~0.01) — worth comparing against       contracted terms.
+- Report delays as specific, not systemic.
+A handful of combos drive most late shipments — say that plainly, so the fix stays targeted instead of triggering an      unnecessary overhaul.
+-
 ## AI-powered features

 # Purpose :
-# Let a business user ask plain-English questions about the shipment data and get an answer back, without knowing SQL.
+- Let a business user ask plain-English questions about the shipment data and get an answer back, without knowing SQL.

 # Architecture (text-to-SQL, not a general chatbot):
-# - Pull the real table schema from Postgres.
+ - Pull the real table schema from Postgres.
-# - Send the question + schema to Gemini, asking for a single PostgreSQL SELECT statement
+ - Send the question + schema to Gemini, asking for a single PostgreSQL SELECT statement
-# - VALIDATE the generated SQL before running it - only SELECT is allowed, no DROP/DELETE/UPDATE/INSERT/ALTER/etc, regardless of
-#   the model returns.
+- VALIDATE the generated SQL before running it - only SELECT is allowed, no DROP/DELETE/UPDATE/INSERT/ALTER/etc, regardless of the model returns.
 This is the part that makes this safe to demo: the LLM never gets write access, ever.
-# - Execute the validated query against Postgres.
+ - Execute the validated query against Postgres.
-# - Ask Gemini to summarize the result in plain English.
+ - Ask Gemini to summarize the result in plain English.

 # Why integrated LLM model ?
-# - SQL views already answer the core KPIs.
+ - SQL views already answer the core KPIs.
-# - This tool exists for the follow-up questions that don't have a pre-built view -
+ - This tool exists for the follow-up questions that don't have a pre-built view -
-#     - Which vendor in Vietnam has the worst on-time rate ?
+     - Which vendor in Vietnam has the worst on-time rate ?
-#     - What's total freight cost for Ocean shipments over $10k?
+     - What's total freight cost for Ocean shipments over $10k?
-# - Ad hoc questions a manager would otherwise have to ask an analyst to write SQL for.
+ - Ad hoc questions a manager would otherwise have to ask an analyst to write SQL for.

 **AI data assistant** (`ai_data_assistant.py`) — text-to-SQL interface for ad hoc questions that don't have a pre-built dashboard view.
 Full